paultcochrane/blog-travis-ci-com/_posts/2014-09-18-fixing-tags.md

 You may also need to adjust your scripts to use `TRAVIS_TAG` environment variable, whereas now you can also use `TRAVIS_BRANCH`.

-We're going to introduce these changes in 2 weeks, ie. {TODO: fill this in with a date}.
+We're going to introduce these changes at 24th of October, 2014.